 Medicare Caps and Payments

 Medicare has a usage cap with therapy services.
-As such, documentation must show that the beneficiary qualifies of the therapy services justify a cap exception.
+As such, documentation must show that the beneficiary qualities of the therapy services justify a cap exception.
 Documentation must further show that services are reasonable, necessary, and require the skills of a therapist.

 In all cases, failure to follow proper protocols can cause significant loss in revenue for an occupational therapy practice.
 Be sure to read all occupational therapy medical billing and coding guidelines closely when submitting claims for reimbursement.